microprediction/realdata/README.md

 # realdata

-A mini-repo for people who just want some real time-series data, any real data.
+A mini-package for people who just want some real time-series data, any real data.

 ## Install